apache/mina-sshd/README.md

 - The registration attempt is a **one-shot** deal - i.e., once the registrars list is parsed and successfully resolved, any modifications to the registered security providers must be done **programatically**.
 One can call `SecurityUtils#isRegistrationCompleted()` to find out if the registration phase has already been executed.

-- The registrars are consulted in the same order as they were initially registered - either programmatically or via the system property configuration.
+- The registrars are consulted in the same **order** as they were initially registered - either programmatically or via the system property configuration.
 Therefore, if two or more registrars support the same algorithm, then the earlier registered one will be used.

 - If no matching registrar was found, then the default security provider is used.
 If none set, the JCE defaults are invoked.
 The default security provider can be configured either via the `org.apache.sshd.security.defaultProvider` system property or by programmatically invoking `SecurityUtils#setDefaultProviderChoice`. **Note:** if the system property option is used, then it is assumed to contain a security provider's **name** (rather than its `Provider` class name...).

-- The if programmatic selection of the default security provider choice is required, then the code flow must ensure that `SecurityUtils#setDefaultProviderChoice` is called before **any** security entity (e.g., ciphers, keys, etc...) are required.
+- If programmatic selection of the default security provider choice is required, then the code flow must ensure that `SecurityUtils#setDefaultProviderChoice` is called before **any** security entity (e.g., ciphers, keys, etc...) are required.
 Theoretically, one could change the choice after ciphers have been been requested but before keys were generated (e.g....), but it is dangerous and may yield unpredictable behavior.

 ### Implementing a new security provider registrar